A message from the campus:

 Elective Language and Cultures Certification

-Applicants who wish to receive a language and cultures certification may pursue a PA K-12 Certification in combination with a BA degree in any one of the following areas: French, German, Russian, or Spanish.
+Applicants who wish to receive a language and cultures certification may pursue a PA K-12 Certification in combination with the Languages and Cultures BA degree in any one of the following areas: French, German, Russian, or Spanish.

 Athletic Training, Chemistry-Biology (Pre-Med), Pharmaceutical Product Development and Respiratory Care require an interview as part of the admission process.
 School of Music requires an audition.
 Studio Art requires a portfolio review.
 Applicants to these programs of study are encouraged to apply early.